jonlpersson/ed-latimore/site/_posts/2016-09-17-31-things-to-do-and-ways-to-be-a-better-man.md

 It allows us to better understand the frustrations of each: men aim to avoid being “friend-zoned” (giving attention without sex in return) and women aim to avoid being “fuck-zoned” (giving sex without attention in return).

 It allows us to define what a “hoe” is.
-For men, it’s a guy that gives his time up without regard to what he gets in return and for women its one that gives her sex up without regard to what she gets in return.
+For men, it’s a guy that gives his time up without regard to what he gets in return, and for women, it's one that gives her sex up without regard to what she gets in return.

-### 9\.
+## 9\.
 Becoming a better man helps to attract better women

 I have only loved 3 women in my life.
 The latest one is my fiancé.